Trump to unveil opioid plan seeking death penalty for drug dealers: White House

 Trump raised the issue of using the death penalty for drug dealers at a rally in Pennsylvania earlier this month.
 He has repeatedly said individual drug dealers are responsible for thousands of deaths.

+In addition to pursuing street dealers, the plan directs the Justice Department to aggressively go after criminally negligent doctors and pharmacies and to take criminal and civil actions against opioid manufacturers that break the law.

+The proposals will also seek to help those addicted to opioids by expanding access to treatment facilities.

-Reporting by Ayesha Rascoe and Pete Schroeder; Editing by Peter Cooney and Sandra Maler
+Additional reporting by Pete Schroeder; Editing by Peter Cooney and Sandra Maler